jiangjiewei/Keratitis-OL-CDACNN/CDAN/README.md

 The representative samples of smartphone images: Keratitis-Source/sample/Representative samples of smartphone images/
 The expected output: print the classification probabilities for keratitis, other cornea abnormalities, and normal cornea.

-**Please feel free to contact us for any questions or comments: Zhongwen Li, E-mail: li.zhw@qq.com or Jiewei Jiang, E-mail: jiangjw924@126.com.**
+**Please feel free to contact us for any questions or comments: Jiewei Jiang, E-mail: jiangjw924@126.com or Wei liu, E-mail: liuw_5@qq.com.**